-Golden club is winter hardy to USDA zones 5-10.
-They can easily be started from seed Sow the seed in the early summer.
+Golden club is winter hardy to USDA zones 5 through 10.
+They can easily be started from seed.
+Sow the seed in the early summer.

-Grow in containers that have been submerged 6-18 inches (15-46 cm.) in a water garden or grow the plant in the mud of shallow areas of a pond.
+Grow in containers that have been submerged 6 to 18 inches (15-46 cm.) in a water garden or grow the plant in the mud of shallow areas of a pond.
 Although it will tolerate part shade, golden club should be grown in full sun exposure for the brightest leaf color.